-Community Supported Agriculture (CSA) is a farm share program in which individuals buy into the farm by purchasing a share, and in turn receive a bountiful selection of fresh produce every week throughout the season.
-Shares are purchased before the start of the growing season, allowing farmers to focus on growing and delivering the highest-quality, best-tasting fruits and vegetables for shareholders in the summer.
+Community Supported Agriculture (CSA) is a program in which individuals buy into the farm by purchasing a share.
+In turn, they receive a bountiful selection of fresh produce every week throughout the season.
+Shares are purchased before the start of the growing season.
+This allows farmers to focus on growing and delivering the highest-quality, best-tasting fruits and vegetables for shareholders in the summer.

 Community Supported Agriculture is a great opportunity to eat seasonally and try different foods.
 You will receive the best of what a New England harvest has to offer, and experience the fun of letting the season form your menu.

 Most importantly, a CSA program establishes a relationship between a farm and the local community.
-In Japan, the name for CSA is teikei, meaning, in a sense, to put the farmer’s face on the food.
-We believe food tastes better when you know the people who grew it, and we put great pride into growing delicious and healthy food to feed our community.
+In Japan, the name for CSA is “teikei”, meaning, in a sense, to put the farmer’s face on the food.
+We believe food tastes better when you know the people who grew it.
+We put great pride into growing delicious and healthy food to feed our community.

 Check out the wikipedia entry on CSAs for a good overview of the general practices and philosophy of a CSA farm, and what it means to be a part of one.
 Click here to learn more about the Warner Farm CSA.